Ask a question

 Depart at any time.
 Included Activities: Departure Day

-Your G for Good Moment: Jukil Community Experience & Lodge, Santiago de Agencha Your G for Good Moment: Favela Experience, Rio de Janeiro Your Foodie Moment: Huacachina Winery Visit, Huacachina Your Discover Moment: Cusco Your Big Night Out Moment: Cusco Your Local Living Moment: Lake Titicaca Homestay, Lake Titicaca Your Discover Moment: Sucre Your Discover Moment: Salta Your Discover Moment: Buenos Aires Your Local Living Moment: Estancia Stay, Colonia La Concordia Your Discover Moment: Paraty Your Discover Moment: Ilha Grande Your Discover Moment: Rio de Janeiro.
+Your G for Good Moment: Handmade Biodegradable Soap Products Your G for Good Moment: Jukil Community Experience & Lodge, Santiago de Agencha Your G for Good Moment: Favela Experience, Rio de Janeiro Your Foodie Moment: Huacachina Winery Visit, Huacachina Your Discover Moment: Cusco Your Big Night Out Moment: Cusco Your Local Living Moment: Lake Titicaca Homestay, Lake Titicaca Your Discover Moment: Sucre Your Discover Moment: Salta Your Discover Moment: Buenos Aires Your Local Living Moment: Estancia Stay, Colonia La Concordia Your Discover Moment: Paraty Your Discover Moment: Ilha Grande Your Discover Moment: Rio de Janeiro.
 Pachamanca-style dinner (Nazca).
 Colca Canyon excursion.
 Inca Trail hike with a local guide and cook (4 days).
-G Adventures-supported handmade biodegradable soap products for use on the Inca Trail.
 Guided tour of Machu Picchu.
 Lake Titicaca excursion.
 Uyuni Salt Flats excursion (3 days).
 Entrance and visit to Iguassu Falls.
 Internal flights.
 All transport between destinations and to/from included activities.

 36 breakfasts, 8 lunches, 9 dinners